 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), administrators who worked at colleges and universities earned median salaries of $88,390 as of 2014.
-Employment opportunities for all college-level education administrators were expected to increase 19% between 2012 and 2022, which was on par with the national average of 15%, reports the BLS.
+According to the U.S. Bureau of Labor Statistics (BLS), administrators who worked at colleges and universities earned median salaries of $88,580 as of May 2015.
+Employment opportunities for all college-level education administrators were expected to increase 9% between 2014 and 2024, which is faster than the national average, according to the BLS.

 Many graduates who earn an M.Ed. in Measurement and Evaluation choose to go on to earn a Doctor of Philosophy (Ph.D.), which allows for more advanced studies in statistics and also requires the completion of a publishable dissertation.
 Ph.D. program graduates can go on to positions teaching statistics, measurement and evaluation in colleges.

 Measurement and evaluation graduate degree programs provide students with a thorough knowledge of measurement, evaluation and statistics methodology.
 After graduation, students may seek out careers that utilize those specific skills, such as pharmaceutical research or educational testing.